msyvr/my-website/content/posts/learn-rust/index.md

 ---

 #### &#127793; draft &#127793;
-One of my 2024 batch goals at [Recurse](https://recurse.com) is to learn Rust.
-Nicole has an interesting post on why Rust is hard to learn
+One of my 2024 batch goals at [Recurse](https://recurse.com) is to learn a bit of Rust.

 ## The plan
-It'll take more than a Recurse batch to become a Rust expert, so this is just the first step.
 [Nicole has a good blog post on why Rust is hard to learn](https://ntietz.com/blog/rust-resources-learning-curve/) and she later released [YARR](https://yarr.fyi/) to help new Rustaceans get up to speed quickly.

 - work through three introductory Rust resources
     - [Yet Another Rust Resource](https://yarr.fyi/) (see [Nicole's introductory post](https://ntietz.com/blog/introducing-yet-another-rust-resource-or-yarr/ ) for some context on this 'yet another' resource)